 Science 10 Prerequisite: Science 9 and a willingness to participate in outdoor activities.
-Students will spend a considerable number of classes at the school farm and should be prepared to walk there and back from the school, or arrange their own rides.
+Students will spend a considerable number of classes at the school farm and should be prepared to walk there and back from the school or arrange their own rides.

 - Students will get credit for completing Science 10 because we will learn about DNA/genetics, chemical processes, conservation of energy and Big Bang Theory. - Since this course is taught with Agriculture 11, there will be a large emphasis on how agricultural practices are affected by the concepts learned in Science 10 - Students must be willing to do hands-on, physical labour at our school farm and in our school greenhouse.
 Duties will include digging, weeding, planting, harvesting, wheel-barrowing, lawn mowing, pruning, composting, watering, chicken care and more. - In addition to the outdoor learning component, students will also be expected to complete labs, assignments, quizzes and tests.
-There will be a final exam worth 20% of the final mark.